TaileyEatherton/file_organizer/README.md

-# 📁 File Organizer Script
+# 📁 File Organizer CLI Script

 A Python-based utility to organize files into categorized folders based on file type or keywords in the file name.
 Great for quickly cleaning up messy directories.